IQ Archive

 2. Terence Tao (Verified: 230)

 The Mozart of Math Unlike Sidis, Terence Tao (b.
 1975) is a story of fulfilled potential.
+He is widely considered the smartest living person.

 • The Score: He was tested at age 7 and scored off the charts, leading to an estimated ratio IQ of 230.

 • Cognitive Style: Tao is known for “collaborative intelligence.”
 Despite his genius, he works well with others, debunking the myth of the solitary genius.
+He runs a famous blog where he breaks down complex problems for the public.

 3. Marilyn vos Savant (Verified: 228)